 ★ Australian Centre for the Moving Image (ACMI)

-But I digress.
 Cooks’ Cottage, built by his parents, has followed a similar journey – travelling from its home in Great Ayton all the way to Australia in the 1930s, where it was reconstructed brick by brick.
-It’s now labelled the “oldest building in Australia”, though I find that a slightly misleading description!
-We decided against paying to go inside, but it was nice to see a fragment of the familiar in an unexpected location.
+It’s now labelled the “oldest building in Australia”(!)
+While we decided against paying to go inside, I thought the exterior was pretty charming and it was wonderful to see a fragment of the familiar in an unexpected location.

 ★ Shrine of Remembrance

 I had envisioned the Shrine of Remembrance as a monument first and foremost, a building on an immense scale (it was modelled after the Mausoleum at Halicarnassus) to stand tribute to those who died in the world wars.

 It is a monument of course, but the superb set of war exhibitions in the crypt elevate it to so much more.

 Through poignant artifacts, written accounts and multimedia (documentary-style videos, photography and sound recordings/music), I felt a renewed sense of engagement with this period in history.
 We stayed until closing time perusing the exhibits and I came back a few days later to make sure I’d seen everything I wanted to!
 All free, too.

 I took a volunteer guided tour around to get my bearings before exploring the NGV alone, which I’d recommend.
 I found the layout of the galleries very atmospheric and well-tailored to the items that were on display, whether through a sense of scale, lighting or background music.

 If you’re a fellow lover of museums and galleries, the eclectic collection here makes for a very enjoyable way to while away a couple of hours.